trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D50 - February 17, 2018
+Continued the Building Database Applications in PHP course.
+Began learning about how to use PHP to communicate with MySQL databases.
+Learned a bunch of really great cyber security related things, like how SQL injections happen and how to avoid them.

 ### R1D49 - February 16, 2018
 Began the Building Database Applications in PHP course.
 Learned about the basics of OOP in PHP.